cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ---
 title: CosmJS - Create the messages for your GUI
 order: 23
-description: Create the messages that your GUI will use
+description: Creating the messages for your GUI
 tag: deep-dive
 ---